Germany’s Savchenko, Massot flawless in winning pairs gold

-Savchenko and Massot scored 159.31 points in their program set to music by Armand Amar on the final day of pairs skating at the Pyeongchang Games.
-That gave them 235.90 points, catapulting them from fourth place after a shaky short program to Germany’s first pairs gold since 1952.
+”We did New Year’s together,” the Ukraine-born Savchenko said, ”and we said, `2018 will be our year,’ and it its.
+It’s just an amazing story, and I’m unbelievably happy.”

-China’s Sui Wenjing and Han Cong, who led after the short program, recovered from a slow start to their free skate to score 153.08 points.
-But their early bobbles proved costly – they finished with 235.47 points, less than half a point off the top step of the podium.
+Sui and Han, who led after the short program, made mistakes on their opening lift, a combination jump and side-by-side triple salchows.
+They recovered to skate a strong second half of the program, but the bobbles proved costly.
+They finished with 234.47 points, leaving them with a silver medal.

-Meagan Duhamel and Eric Radford added a bronze medal after winning team gold with Canada.
+Meagan Duhamel and Eric Radford added bronze to the team gold they won with Canada, becoming the first pair to land a quad throw in an Olympic competition.

-”We were two fighters,” Massot said. ”We were on the ice for a medal, and for a gold medal, and we didn’t give up after what happened yesterday.
-We were ready for this competition.”
+”We heard what the Germans did before us.
+We heard that score when we were on the ice,” Duhamel said. ”We didn’t let it faze us.
+We said: `OK, good for them.
+Now it’s our turn.”’

+Savchenko stuck a huge triple twist lift to open their program, going so high that it seemed she would scrape the ceiling, and the couple was perfect on a throw triple flip.
+They followed with a gorgeous combination and a side-by-side triple toe in such perfect unison that it drew gasps from the crowd and a big cheer from German great Katarina Witt seated in the arena.

-Indeed, the victory was sweet vindication for the Germans, who were favored after winning the Grand Prix Final but whose error on a jump in the short program left them playing catch-up.
+The performance was sweet vindication for the Germans, who were favored for gold after winning the Grand Prix Final but whose error on a jump in the short program left them playing catch-up.

 They caught up and flew right by.

-Duhamel and Radford indicated their bronze medal would wrap up their figure-skating careers.

-”This feeling is going to last forever,” he said. ”It feels better than I could have imagined.”

-North Korea’s Ryom Tae Ok and Kim Ju Sik, who were 11th after the short program, put together a season-best free skate to the delight of their cheering section seated in the upper level.
+Earlier in the day, North Korea’s Ryom Tae Ok and Kim Ju Sik performed a season-best free skate to the delight of their orchestrated cheering section seated in the upper level of Gangneung Ice Arena.
 The couple finished 13th out of 16 teams to qualify for the free skate.

 ”I was very nervous,” Kim said, ”but when I heard the crowd cheer all the hardships melted away.”

 Alexa Scimeca-Knierim and Chris Knierim became the first Americans to land a quad twist in an Olympic competition when they opened their free skate with it.
-The spectacular, four-revolution element is so difficult that only a couple of other pairs were trying it.
+The spectacular, four-revolution element is so difficult that only a couple of other pairs tried it.

 The rest of their program didn’t go nearly as well.

-Knierim fell on both of their triple jumps, Scimeca-Knierim was shaky landing their throw triple flip and the married couple was out of sync on their combination spin.
-They finished 15th.
+Knierim fell on both of their triple jumps, Scimeca-Knierim was shaky landing their throw triple flip, and the married couple was out of sync on their combination spin as they finished 15th.

 Still, their Olympics were made when they helped the U.S. win team bronze.